LeoEgidi/pivmet/paper/paper.md

 # Example 1: relabelling for dealing with label switching

 The Fishery dataset in the `bayesmix` [@bayesmix] package has been previously used by @titterington1985statistical and @papastamoulis2016label.
-It consists of 256 snapper length measurements---see left plot of \autoref{fig:example1} for the data histogram, along with an estimated kernel density.
+It consists of 256 snapper length measurements---see \autoref{fig:example1} for the data histogram, along with an estimated kernel density.
 Analogously to some previous works, we assume a Gaussian mixture model  with $k=5$ groups, where $\mu_j$, $\sigma_j$ and $\eta_j$ are respectively the mean, the standard deviation and the weight of group $j = 1, \dots, k$.
 We fit our model by simulating $15000$ samples from the posterior distribution of $(\mathbf{z}, \boldsymbol{\mu}, \boldsymbol{\sigma}, \boldsymbol{\eta})$, by selecting the default argument `software="rjags"`;